matplotlib/matplotlib/doc/users/next_whats_new/2020-05-28-extend_kwarg_to_BoundaryNorm.rst

 New "extend" keyword to colors.BoundaryNorm
 -------------------------------------------

-`~.colors.BoundaryNorm` now has an ``extend`` kwarg, analogous to ``extend`` in ~.axes._axes.Axes.contourf`.
-When set to 'both', 'min', or 'max', it interpolates such that the corresponding out-of-range values are mapped to colors distinct from their in-range neighbors.
+`~.colors.BoundaryNorm` now has an ``extend`` keyword argument, analogous to ``extend`` in ~.axes._axes.Axes.contourf`.
+When set to 'both', 'min', or 'max', it maps the corresponding out-of-range values to `~.colors.Colormap` lookup-table indices near the appropriate ends of their range so that the colors for out-of range values are adjacent to, but distinct from, their in-range neighbors.
 The colorbar inherits the ``extend`` argument from the norm, so with ``extend='both'``, for example, the colorbar will have triangular extensions for out-of-range values with colors that differ from adjacent colors.

   .. plot::